openplayerjs/openplayerjs/README.md

 * **Can play ads in infinite loop**, desired for ads that are in a heavy text page.
 * Always **responsive** by default, for both video/audio tags; a new **`fill`** mode is also included to scale and crop media relative to its parent container.

-## IMPORTANT: Migrating from v1.x.x to v2.x.x
+## :warning: IMPORTANT: Migrating from v1.x.x to v2.x.x :warning:

 In order to achieve a smooth upgrading between version `1.x.x` and `2.x.x`, there is a couple of things to keep in mind: